-2. Scope: This assesses Level of Responsibilities (how much and how wide?)
+2. Scope: Assessing level of responsibilities (how much and how wide?)

 You will need to identify the scope of responsibility by reviewing the duties and decisionmaking.
-Identify the various job families (if more than one), do they supervise or lead, and to what level is this position involved in each of the activities.
+Identify the various job families (if more than one), whether the position supervises or leads, and to what level this position is involved in each of the activities.